telerik/winforms-docs/gridview/rows/creating-custom-rows.md

 {{endregion}}

 2\.
-Create a descendant of the __GridViewNewRowInfo__ and specify that it uses the row element from the previous step by overriding its __RowElementType__ property
+Create a descendant of the __GridViewNewRowInfo__ and specify that it uses the row element from the previous step by overriding its __RowElementType__ property.

 {{source=..\SamplesCS\GridView\Rows\CreateCustomNewRow.cs region=RowInfo}}
 {{source=..\SamplesVB\GridView\Rows\CreateCustomNewRow.vb region=RowInfo}}